smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 OnVersionUpgrade = true # Default
 ```
-If enabled, Chainlink will automatically take a backup of the database before running migrations when you are upgrading to a new version.
+OnVersionUpgrade enables automatic backups of the database before running migrations, when you are upgrading to a new version.

 ### URL<a id='Database-Backup-URL'></a>
 ```toml